unclebob/skillBoard/README.md

 ADSB data from Radarcape are collected for every tail number listed as "Active" in FSP.
 The ADSB data are associated, by tail number, with checked out reservations.
-If no reservation for that tail number is checked out then the ADSB data will show as `UNRSV` in the remarks.
+If no reservation for that tail number is checked out then the ADSB data will show as `NO-CO` in the remarks.

 GPS altitude is displayed in 100s of feet.
 If the ADSB transmitter is in "ground" mode, then Altitude will be displayed as `GND`.

-The ADSB position of the aircraft is compared against the list of geofences in the `src/skillBoard/config.cljc` file (see below).
+The ADSB position of the aircraft is compared against the list of geofences in the `src/skillBoard/config.clj` file (see below).
 If a match is found it is shown in the remarks field.

 ### REMARKS